haakon023/TDT4240ExerciseTwo/readme.md

+## Controls
+WASD to move
+Left mouse click to shoot and aim

 ## Task 1
 I just made a new program where I could test a bit more, and enjoy the process.
 So I made a player that runs around and shoots AI’s.
 I did not bother to have any mechanics of resetting or letting the player die, but rather just an infinite shooter of some sorts.